BLOGS:RECIPESASKJUSTIN'S BLOG Register | Log In | Shopping Cart 0

 Vietnam (other origins may be substituted based on availability).

-Storage: Ripe dragon fruit should be eaten as soon as possible for best flavor, but can be stored in your refrigerator.
+Ripe dragon fruit should be eaten as soon as possible for best flavor, but can be stored in your refrigerator.

 For long term storage, dragon fruit can be frozen.
-The color of their outer husks will no longer be as vibrant and the texture of the internal fruit will change, so once thawed they will only besuitable for pureed applications (sauces, sorbets, etc).
+The color of their outer husks will no longer be as vibrant and the texture of the internal fruit will change, so once thawed they will only be suitable for pureed applications (sauces, sorbets, etc).

 They can also be sliced and dried in an ultra-low heat oven, freeze-drier or dehydrator.
 Completely drying dragon fruit can be difficult, so unless you manage to completely remove all moisture, the “dried” fruit should still be stored in the refrigerator or freezer.
 Drying slightly intensifies this fruit’s flavor.

-Shelf Life: Up to three days in the refrigerator, longer if frozen or dried.
+Up to three days in the refrigerator, longer if frozen or dried.

 We recommend eating raw dragon fruit by chilling them, cutting them in half, squeezing on a little fresh lemon or lime juice and then scooping the inner flesh out with a spoon (as you would a kiwi).